junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor yells over the loud emergency alarm.
 "She doesn't let us land!
 It's like a storm blizzard out there.
 Hang on!"

 Cas puts both his hands on the metal handle he pointed out earlier -- the brake, apparently.
 The quaking eases for a few seconds, but almost immediately turning into a sideward spinning.
-All of them fall to the floor, swinging toward one side of the wall; the handle is let loose, shifting up and down rapidly on its own.
+All of them fall to the floor, swinging toward one side of the wall then the other; the handle is let loose, shifting up and down rapidly on its own.

 The Doctor stretches his arm to reach for a hammer from underneath the console, striking on the surface.
 "This usually works!" he shouts at the frantic central control unit, "Come on, you sexy thing!
 You can do it!"